johanley/book-les-mots-ont-une-ame/readme.md

 Personally, I'm a bit tired of smooth-right, distorted text.
 I'm inclined nowadays to use jagged-right text.
 When I read such text on the web, I enjoy the calm feeling it gives me.
-The long tradition of smooth-right (*justified*) text was born in an era when paper was precious and expensive.
-That's no longer the case.

 Paragraph indentation: the smaller it is, the more it helps with fitting words on the line.

-In old English text, it's common to see a double space between a period and the start of the next sentence.
+In old English text, it's common to see a *double* space between a period and the start of the next sentence.

 In the range 0..127 (0..7F, the range of ASCII), **most (but not all) encodings** use exactly the same mapping of glyphs to bytes.